Last Updated on 08/25/23 by quiltripping

 Indoor public spaces moving forward to aft:

-The Wheelhouse Bar – Big but cozy lounge space that has a pub feel, where you can get a drink and watch musical performances.
+The Wheelhouse Bar – a big but cozy lounge space that had a pub feel, where I got a drink and watched musical performances.
 The house band played great jazz sets here.
 Some of the enrichment lectures were also presented here.

-The Shops of Princess – More options for spending your money.
+The Shops of Princess – More options for spending my money.

-Crooners Bar – Very intimate and popular area to sit and listen to piano player/singer.
-Grab a seat here early because they go quick and people stay a long time.
+Crooners Bar – very intimate and popular area to sit and listen to piano player/singer.
+I always tried to grab a seat here early because they filled up quickly and people stayed a long time.

-Internet café -This is the spot to go to get all your internet and Medallion questions answered.
-It is a big, modern space with lots of seating and quiet corners that were usually not very busy.
+Internet café -this was the spot where I went to get all my internet and Medallion questions answered.
+It was a big, modern space with lots of seating and quiet corners that were usually not very busy.

-Sabatini’s Italian Trattoria – Specialty dining restaurant serving up delicious Italian dishes.
-This is not a large restaurant so make your reservations early.
+Sabatini’s Italian Trattoria – this specialty dining restaurant served up delicious Italian dishes.
+This was not a large restaurant so I made my reservations early.
+An extra charge applied without a package.

-Club Fusion – Another large entertainment venue where a varied selection of activities, lectures, and music were available throughout the day and into the night.
+Club Fusion – another large entertainment venue where a varied selection of activities, lectures, and music was available throughout the day and into the night.

-At the back and on the right hand side next to the stage in Club Fusion are a set of circular stairs that take you to the Wake View Bar on deck 6.
-This is the only access to this space.
+At the back and on the right hand side next to the stage in Club Fusion were a set of circular stairs that took me to the Wake View Bar on deck 6.
+This was the only access to this space.
 The bar here was not staffed but this was a very cozy and usually overlooked seating area.

-Outside you will also find the Promenade Deck that encircles the whole ship and is good for stretching your legs or just relaxing in the shade on a deck chair.
-The Promenade Deck is quite wide and has room for many deck chairs and plenty of space for walking or jogging.
-In the front, a set of stairs continues the promenade space up to deck 8.
+Outside I also enjoyed the Promenade Deck that encircled the whole ship and was good for stretching my legs or just relaxing in the shade on a deck chair.
+The Promenade Deck was quite wide and had room for many deck chairs and plenty of space for walking or jogging.
+In the front, a set of stairs continued the promenade space up to deck 8.

 The whole promenade deck area was a good spot for looking at the scenery and the front was not as windy as the front observation area on deck 15.
 It was also a good spot to catch the sun set.